 How we recruit volunteers

 Children’s Hearings Scotland would not function without our dedicated volunteers.
 Every year we recruit new volunteers to join us as Panel Members.
 They are appointed for a period of three years, and they can then request to be reappointed for another three years.
-In 2019, over 1,400 people applied to become Panel Members from all over the country, of which approximately 470 were appointed.
+In 2021 almost 2,000 people applied to become Panel Members from all over the country - our biggest campaign yet.

 We are also regularly recruiting for new volunteers to join us as Area Support Team (AST) members.
 They are appointed for a period of three years as well, and can request to be reappointed for another three years.
 Given the nature of the role, however, we recruit for these positions at various stages throughout the year, as roles become available.